 Numerous opportunities exist for students to participate in social and academic activities related to forestry and natural resources, sports logging, and international travel.
 Clubs and student chapters of several professional societies are active in the college, as well as Xi Sigma Pi, a national honorary society to which College of Forestry students may belong.
 These clubs offer students the chance to develop leadership and team-building skills.

 Graduate students are commonly supported with teaching and research assistantships, as well as fellowships with awards totaling over $300,000 per year.
-Information is available at http://www.forestry.oregonstate.edu/graduate-programs/funding.
+More information is available on the College of Forestry website.